How to Write Better Essays | 5 Practical Tips

-Using the three act structure for a school or university essay, you would start with writing the set up – this is where you will establish what you are talking about, essentially setting the scene.
+Using the three act structure for a school or university essay, you would start with writing the set up - this is where you will establish what you are talking about, essentially by setting the scene.
 You could create an introduction by opposing the essay question, highlighting your main concerns with the statement whilst backing it with evidence.

 Resolution - This is where you will be summarising your mentioned arguments with your point of view.
 When mentioning your opinion, just remember to make sure to include evidence in how you came to this conclusion.
 You can now tie off any loose ends by offering an alternative explanation for a counter argument.